medic/cht-core/README.md

 # Medic Mobile

-These instructions should help you get setup to run or develop on Medic Mobile.
+These instructions should help you get setup to run or develop on Medic Mobile's Community Health Application Framework.
 For latest changes and release announcements see our [change log](Changes.md).

+If you are interested in building community health applications using this framework a good place to start is the guide for [developing community health apps](https://github.com/medic/medic-docs/blob/master/configuration/developing-community-health-applications.md).

 ## Overview